ash-weaver/eve-online-general-store-helper/readme.md

 | /universe/regions/       | once      |
 | /universe/constellations | once      |
 | /universe/systems        | once      |

+The data is returned as JSON objects that are converted and stored as csv files to aid with postgresql integration.

 ### Number Crunching
 The second part of the GSH is using a postgresql database to store and crunch the numbers.